Wearing the wrong watch strap in the warmer months can be uncomfortable at best, and a sweaty mess.

-They can work well when worn with a casual or formal dress environment, are often durable as all heck and waterproof and comfortable.
+They can work well when worn in a casual or formal dress environment, and are often durable, waterproof, and comfortable.

-Though in the summer, you should consider giving your oyster bracelets a break and try bracelets with smaller metal weaves and links, such as mesh and jubilee straps, as they’re just a tad more breathable and light, thanks to the addition of many smaller links instead of a few larger ones, allowing for more room between the links to allow the air to flow.
+Though in the summer, you should consider giving your oyster bracelets a break and try bracelets with smaller metal weaves and links, such as mesh and jubilee.
+They’re just a tad more breathable and light, thanks to the addition of many smaller links instead of a few larger ones, allowing for more room between the links to allow the air to flow.